warriorgraph/airbrake-docs/jekyll/_docs/integrations/troubleshooting-jira-issues.md

 >Error: 400 Bad Request - `field_name` is required.
 Airbrake does not support required field.
 Please use the default field settings on your Jira account.

 This error occurs when your JIRA setup requires a field that Airbrake is not set up to provide.
-Please remove the field that is mentioned in the error message, then test the integration again.
+Please make the field that is mentioned in the error message optional in your JIRA settings, then test the integration again.